UniversalDependencies/docs/treebanks/en_pud/en_pud-pos-AUX.md

 ## Morphology

-The form / lemma ratio of `AUX` is 3.000000 (the average of all parts of speech is 1.147817).
+The form / lemma ratio of `AUX` is 3.000000 (the average of all parts of speech is 1.149901).

 The 1st highest number of forms (13) was observed with the lemma “be”: <em>'m, 's, am, are, be, been, being, is, was, were, ’m, ’re, ’s</em>.

-The 2nd highest number of forms (7) was observed with the lemma “have”: <em>'ve, had, has, have, having, ’s, ’ve</em>.
+The 2nd highest number of forms (8) was observed with the lemma “have”: <em>'s, 've, had, has, have, having, ’s, ’ve</em>.

 The 3rd highest number of forms (3) was observed with the lemma “do”: <em>did, do, does</em>.